ellatrix/rename-wp-login/readme.md

 Either go to your MySQL database and look for the value of `rwl_page` in the options table, or remove the `rename-wp-login` folder from your `plugins` folder, log in through wp-login.php and reinstall the plugin.

+On a multisite install the `rwl_page` option will be in the sitemeta table, if there is no such option in the options table.

 ## Changelog

+### 2.3

+* WordPress 3.9 compatible.
+* Fix issue where the slug reverts to default when saving the permalink structure.

 ### 2.2.4